choldgraf/LaSP/README.md

 - Singular Value Decomosition
 - Sparse Dictionaries

-* TODO
+# TODO

+We are in the process of projectizing old code, trying to follow the best practices detailed [here](http://www.jeffknupp.com/blog/2013/08/16/open-sourcing-a-python-project-the-right-way/).
+Some of the steps we need to take are:

-# Get virtual-environment setup documented and working automatically
+1. Get virtual-environment setup documented and working automatically
-# Get setup.py filled in
+2. Get setup.py filled in
-# Document ALL functions!
+3. Document ALL functions!
-# Get unit tests running from setup.py
+4. Get unit tests running from setup.py
-# Implement IPython notebook for intro to ML
+5. Implement IPython notebook for intro to ML

-* INSTALLATION
+# INSTALLATION
 Coming soon!

-* DOCUMENTATION and TUTORIALS
+# DOCUMENTATION and TUTORIALS
 Coming soon!